concrete5cojp/concrete5-install-shell-scripts/readme.md

 DESTINATION         | "/home/ubuntu/workspace" | This script will install onto the top directory of Cloud9.
 Change it if you wish to install onto different directory.
 CONCRETE_PHP_RAW    | "https://raw.githubusercontent.com/katzueno/cloud9-concrete5-install-script/master/config/concrete.php" | This is the special script to be able to run concrete5 on Cloud9.
 [Read here](https://www.concrete5.org/community/forums/installation/concrete5-on-cloud9/) for more detail.
 INSTALL_LEMP        | "yes" | "yes" to set up a LEMP environment using NGINX and PHP-FPM by using [c9-lemp](https://github.com/GabrielGil/c9-lemp) script.
 This will take some time to complete.
 INSTALL_PHPMYADMIN  | "yes" | "yes" to install phpMyAdmin.
 Remove this line if you don't want to.
+If INSTALL_LEMP is yes, you WILL NOT be able to use phpMyAdmin
 INSTALL_CONCRETE5   | "no" | "yes" to run concrete5 install command to install concrete5, and fill out the options below.
 ADMIN_EMAIL         | "concrete5@example.com" | Change it to your email address
 ADMIN_PASS          | "t4wbSIDuQgfy" | **IMPORTANT!** This is your concrete5's admin password.
 So make sure to change it.